 Important to know.
 Imagine that you changed too many dollars or euro to the Argentine peso and you want to change it back to the dollar.
 First, I suggest just using the money because buying dollars or euros back, will cost you a lot.
 On top of that, you can only exchange back to your currency up to a max of 200 USD per person.
 Make your calculation of your expected expenses before exchanging in Buenos Aires.

-Calle Florida.
+Calle Florida in Buenos Aires.
 What is that and where?

 Street “Calle Florida” is full of black market handlers.
 Located near Plaza de Mayo and the Obelisco.
 Calle Florida is not the most attractive place to be.
-Crowded and a narrow street.
+Crowded and narrow street.
 However, at this moment it is the best place to change your money.

 When walking you will hear people saying “cambio, cambio”.
 Ask for their current exchange rate.
 Don’t agree directly and step to another one to compare.
 This is how you will get the best exchange rate.